Math Activities

 A student selects a card, then, using the hole puncher, the student

 punches a set of holes to match each addend.
-Next he counts the
+Next he counts the holes

-holes and writes the fact answer on the back of each card.
+and writes the fact answer on the back of each card.

 Mayan Math

 Show the students the Mayan numbers.
-Compare these to our number
+Compare these to our number system.

-numbers only.
+only.
 Game board can be used to supplement this activity.

 Fraction Plates

 Write a fraction on the board.
-Have each student divide their plate
+Have each student divide their plate into

-bean on the appropriate amount of spaces.
+appropriate amount of spaces.

 Light Bulb Fractions

-Match fraction pictures with their partners by connecting wires to
+Match fraction pictures with their partners by connecting wires to make

-correct.
-If it does not shine, the answer is incorrect.
+it does not shine, the answer is incorrect.

 Flavorful Fractions

 Give each student eight candy pieces in a variety of colors.
-Have
+Have each

 "Move Along"-Recognizing Fractions